-The 2016 – 2020 HAQAST team, headquartered at the University of Wisconsin-Madison under the leadership of Tracey Holloway, was composed of 13 PIs from across the US.
+The 2016 – 2020 HAQAST team was composed of 13 PIs from across the US.
 On this page you’ll be able to click on each member’s profile for a brief bio and project description, links to papers, talks, and Tiger Team Projects, and more.
+You can also view the HAQAST final report here.
+For clarity with subsequent applied science teams, NASA now refers to the 2016-2020 HAQAST team as HAQAST-2.

 Dr. Tracey Holloway